How do I travel the simplest and cheapest way in Budapest?

 How to buy tickets/travel pass?

 The most convenient way to buy your tickets/passes is with your mobile phone.
 Download the "Közlekedési Mobiljegy" app to Android, or Mobiljegy for Public Transport for iOS.
 Once you downloaded the app you need to enter the number of the document (ID card, driver's license, passport, etc.) that you are going to carry with you while you are in Budapest.
 After this, you can purchase the ticket/pass with your credit/debit card.
 If you wish, you can save your card details in the app during the first payment process.
-If you buy your ticket/pass with your mobile phone, it will be your responsibility to have it with you and upon request present your valid ticket/pass any time you use the vehicles of Budapest Transportation Company.
-Please note, that the validity of your online pass starts usually 2 minutes after you purchased your ticket/pass in the app.
+If you buy your ticket/pass with your mobile phone, it will be your responsibility to have your mobile device with you charged, so upon request, you have to be able to present your valid electronic ticket/pass any time you use the vehicles of Budapest Transportation Company.
+Please note, that the validity of your electronic pass starts usually 2 minutes after you purchased your ticket/pass in the app.

 From ticket vending machines